Tram Bui BMedSci in Health and Human Sciences

 Why did you choose the University of Sheffield?

-I’m originally from Manchester and chose The University Of Sheffield because of the great reputation it holds and because of its number 1 student union!
+I’m originally from Manchester and chose The University of Sheffield because of the great reputation it holds and because of its number 1 student union!
+My brother is also an alumni from the UoS.
 Whenever I missed home, it was easy to go back!
 Sheffield was the ideal location with a number of great cities around it.

 What do you think of Sheffield?

 Sheffield is a fantastic city and there is just so much to see and do!
 The best thing about Sheffield is that everything is so close and there is something for everyone.
 The locals are very friendly and inviting!
 After spending 8 years in the Sheffield, I can truly say that it was a home away from home.

 What advice would you give to prospective Health and Human Sciences students?

 You’re allowed to change your mind and not knowing what you want to do is completely acceptable!
 I changed my mind a number of times throughout my 3 years and even when I graduated, I still didn’t know.
 Keep your mind open as you have a fantastic opportunity and a great support network available so please make the most of this.
 Your lecturers are there to help you through your degree and want to see you pass as much as you want to pass.
 Don’t be afraid to ask for help, even if you don’t think you need it!
 If Healthcare is the field you want a career in, I would recommend staying up to date with health related news.
 I was a student when the Health and Social Care Bill received Royal Assent and the NHS has moved on so much since then!

 What was the most enjoyable and rewarding part of the course?